daangeijs/deepops-slurmjob/README.md

 SlurmJob is a Python package designed to simplify the process of setting up and monitoring interactive jobs on a Slurm cluster.
 It provides an CLI that abstracts away complex `srun` and `sbatch` commands, allows you to directly connect to your job via a VScode hyperlink, and keeps track of your job's status.
 The package also automatically constructs the `sbatch` command based on your requirements and stores it on the cluster via SSH.

-## 🎉 v0.3.0: Flexible SBATCH Command Parameters

-You can now pass additional SBATCH command parameters directly when running a job.
-This feature enhances the flexibility of job submission, allowing you to tailor job specifications dynamically, rather then creating new job templates for this.

 ### Example Usage:

 ```bash